-I consider close cooperation with my customers very important, not only in the pre-stage of a translation project, but also when work is in progress, because an exchange of information helps improve the workflow and avoids mistakes.
-Some questions can only be clarified after I have dived “deep enough” into the text, and sometimes a desired nuance of meaning or a subtle message, in particular of advertising texts, can only be conveyed when I get the chance to discuss it with the customer.
+I consider close cooperation with my customers very important, not only in the run-up to a translation project, but also when work is in progress, because an exchange of information helps improve the workflow and avoids mistakes.
+Some questions can only be clarified after I have dived “deep enough” into the text, and sometimes a desired nuance of meaning or a subtle message, in advertising text, for example, can only be conveyed when I get the chance to discuss it with my customer.
 This helps me adapt the text to fit the target audience perfectly.
 And when the job is done, I appreciate your comments and welcome any criticism or suggestion you may have, as this helps me further improve my service.
 Please give me your feedback!

 A good translation is characterized by a consistent use of subject-specific terminology.
 Careful terminology research is one of my quality standards.
 I use Trados MultiTerm as a terminology management system.
 Wherever possible, I work with translation memory systems.
 These tools excel by the fact that previously translated texts can be accessed via a database independent of the former document type and format.
 The tool can also recognize text variations and suggests similar solutions.
 This ensures that translations are always consistent with regard to terminology and style.

 Each translation will be carefully checked for its content, completeness, linguistic correctness, spelling, style, and formatting before it is sent to the customer.
 This quality check is performed in two runs.
 If necessary, a native speaker of the target language is involved in the process.
 Thus each text gets the perfect finish, and you can always rely on its quality.